 A video of jafflechutes in action can be found here

 Images courtesy of we-heart.com

-Australia's first glow in the dark footpath has been installed in Gosford.
+Australia's first glow in the dark path has been installed in Gosford.
 A layer of minerals covers the path and absorbs ultra violet light to emit a soft glow at night.
-Could this soon become the norm?

 A crowdfunded bridge in Rotterdam, the Luchtsingel, is a catalyst for change throughout the neighbourhood, reconnecting people and place.

 Also support their pozible campaign for getting ghostpatrol involved with Gale's friend Gusto (aka the other wind turbine on the property).

 Designed by Norwegian architects Yashar Hanstad and Andreas Gjertsen, the Klong Toey Community Lantern is a football court and public playground in one of the largest and oldest areas of informal dwellings in Bangkok.
 It also doubles as an important community gathering space to discuss social issues in the area.

 The community centre is the result of a year long preparation period that allowed the project team to connect with residents and understand their needs.
 The space was built in less than three weeks with materials sourced from local merchants.

 Image courtesy of TYIN tegnestue Architects.